Vonage/vivid-3/libs/components/src/lib/header/README.md

 ### Side Drawer with Header

-A Side Drawer as primary element containing a Header containing application content.
+A side drawer as primary element containing a header containing application content.

 ```html preview full
 <style>